ogshull/minimal-mistakes/about.md

 ---

 My name is Gabi and I was born and raised in New York City.
-I am a biomedical engineering PhD student working in neural engineering to create electrode arrays for brain computer interfacing.
+I am a biomedical engineering MS student working in neural engineering to create electrode arrays for brain computer interfacing.
 I am also an avid programmer, and follow the blockhain/cryptocurrency world closely.
 My hobbies include operating my bitcoin mining farm (Hive Mine LLC), playing guitar/piano, exercising, and reading.